Perturbative renormalization of the Ginzburg-Landau model revisited: Discussion

 \section{Discussion}

 There are a lot of perturbative RG studies of the $\varphi^4$ model made in the past (see~\cite{Ma,Justin,Kleinert,PV} for a review).
 They can be classified as approximative treatments of the perturbation theory in view of our analysis, since a set of apparently irrelevant terms is neglected.
 Although a perturbative RG approach to critical phenomena never could be considered as a rigorous method, it is, nevertheless, possible to calculate exactly the perturbation terms and to take them into account in a systematic way.
-In particular, we find that there are many different terms to be included in the renormalized Hamiltonian up to the order of $\varepsilon^3$, and these terms are relevant in the sense that they do not vanish when repeating the RG transformation unlimitedly many ($m \to \infty$) times.
+In particular, we find that there are many different terms to be included in the renormalized Hamiltonian up to the order of $\varepsilon^3$, and these terms are relevant, as discussed at the end of Sec.~\ref{sec:ep3}.
 To the contrary, one usually finds that only few terms, i.~e., those included already in the initial Hamiltonian~(\ref{eq:H}) are relevant.
-A confusion about this might be caused by the fact that in the usual (nonrigorous) treatments one looks for the behaviour of individual terms and finds that most of them are shrinking in the renormalization procedure.
+A confusion about this might be caused by the fact that in the usual (non-rigorous) treatments one looks for the behaviour of individual terms and finds that most of them are shrinking in the renormalization procedure.
 It, however, is not a rigorous and even not a valid argument, since the $H^{(2m)}$ parts of~(\ref{eq:HHHH}) (as well as any part of $H^{(2m)}$ represented as a sum over diagrams of certain topology) result from many such individual terms, summing up to yield relevant contributions.

 The results of perturbative calculations up to the order of $\varepsilon^5$ are reported in literature.
 These, however, are based on the Callan--Symanzik equation, but not on the Wilson's equation~(\ref{eq:WERGE}).
 The Callan--Symanzik equation, in fact, represents a scaling property for the Hamiltonian of the form~(\ref{eq:H}).
 The approach, thus, relies on the assumption that all the relevant terms are included in the initial Hamiltonian, only the existing here coupling constants being renormalized.
 This assumption is not supported by our analysis: the perturbative renormalization based on first principles (i.~e., avoiding such assumptions via using~(\ref{eq:WERGE})) produces additional relevant terms.